 (C) If there is a sensible characteristic F such that S believes that he perceives something to have F, then it is evident to S that he is perceiving something to have F, and that there is something that has F. ([TK1], 47)

 Principle (C) applies only in cases where F is a sensible characteristic.
 This would be a feature that is appropriate to one of the senses, or a common sensible.
 But even when so restricted, (C) seems to be a very strong principle, for it seems to imply that some of our beliefs about objects in the external world are evident — and this would be sufficient for knowledge according to the analysis of knowledge that Chisholm accepted at the time.

 However, on the next page Chisholm expresses some serious reservations about (C).
 He mentions an analogy to statements of prima facie obligation.
 Such obligations can be overridden.
-He suggests that he intends (C) to be understood in this way to be a principle of merely prima facie evidence.
+These later remarks suggest that Chisholm had intended (C) to be understood as a principle of merely prima facie evidence.
 Apparently, then, the real principle is: